-He plays his club football in the second tier with Cologne, but uber-loyal left-back Jonas Hector remains a key part of Joachim Löw's plans after being named in the Germany squad to face France in the inaugural UEFA Nations League.
+He plays his club football in the second tier with Cologne, but uber-loyal left-back Jonas Hector remains a key part of Joachim Löw's plans.

 Hector is very much a Löw guy, much like Lukas Podolski – relegated with Cologne prior to the 2006 FIFA World Cup, where he won the prize for the tournament's Best Young Player – enjoyed the full backing of Jogi's predecessor, Jürgen Klinsmann.